dockerparis/dalekode/README.md

 The web app should now be listening on port 3000 on your docker daemon (if you are  using boot2docker, `boot2docker ip` will tell you its address).

-You can also run Grounds in production mode:
+You can also run Swaggy in production mode:

     RAILS_ENV=production make run